mfrachet/acodingdance/blog/a-note-on-composing-components-with-react.md

 First, it's worth noticing that a piece of UI doesn't necessarily means one component.
 It's not always a one for one matching.
 I invite you to read [Brad Frost Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) if you want more information about building complex UIs in a more abstract way.

-_The design we're going to implement isn't probably the best one but it gives a good idea of the benefit of composition in React._
+_The design we're going to implement isn't probably the best one but it gives a good idea of the benefits of composition in React._

 I've splitted the Card component in a composable manner so we won't have to modify its implementation if we want to create new piece of UI: